 IMPORTANT NOTE: The above link to TENGRAPH Online has been updated.
 Please update any of your stored ‘Favorites Links’ to reflect the new web address.

 This page provides answers to commonly asked questions about TENGRAPH Online.

-Recent TENGRAPH Online enhancements include access to the Department’s new WAMEX system, mining tenement summary reports, information regarding abandoned mine sites and links to Google Maps.
+Recent TENGRAPH online enhancements include access to DMP’s WAMEX system, mining tenement summary reports, information regarding abandoned mine sites and links to Google Maps.

 To improve TENGRAPH performance, we have provided an option to display tenements without an in-fill pattern, to reduce the amount of data that is transmitted over the Internet.

-This pages provides answers to common issues and problems you may have encountered whilst trying to use TENGRAPH Online.
+This page provides answers to common problems you may have encountered when trying to use TENGRAPH Online.